Donald Gallo – President

 John founded Blackthorne Partners in fall 2007 to focus his efforts on private equity investments.
 Blackthorne continues to build that portfolio of small private businesses.

 John has a history of professional and personal engagement among his peers and in the community.
-He is a member of the Association for Corporate Growth, the CFA Society of Milwaukee;Tall Pines Conservancy; and the “Wisconsin” Regional Board of Young Life.
-He also sits on the Board of Directors of Integrated Medical Partners, Pallet USA, Berlon Industries, Hughes Equipment Company, Schaefer Brush and Design Specialties; all Blackthorne portfolio companies.
+He is a member of the Association for Corporate Growth, the CFA Society of Milwaukee;Tall Pines Conservancy; and the “Wisconsin” Regional Board of Milwaukee Young Life.
+He also sits on the Board of Directors of Integrated Medical Partners, Pallet USA, Berlon Industries, Hughes Equipment Company, Schaefer Brush, ManageCore, Inc. and Design Specialties; all Blackthorne portfolio companies.

-Troy E. Giles is a shareholder in Reinhart’s Environmental and Real Estate practices where he works with manufacturers, developers, lenders and municipalities to provide a comprehensive range of adherence and compliance to environmental laws and regulations.
+Troy E. Giles is a shareholder in Reinhart’s Environmental and Real Estate practices where he works with manufacturers, developers, lenders and municipalities in matters involving environmental laws and regulations and general real estate concerns.
 He has significant experience working with and appearing before state and federal agencies including the US EPA and the WDNR in matters involving environmental reporting and compliance.

 With nearly twenty years of legal experience, Troy understands the ever-evolving connection between environmental law and everyday business operations; therefore, he is able to provide his clients with strategic and practical approaches to environmental matters intended to maximize business opportunities while minimizing risk potential.
-Troy is also capable with handling the entire life-cycle from acquisition and development to letting and disposal of real estate maters.
+Troy is adept in handling the entire life-cycle from acquisition and development to letting and disposal of real estate maters.

 John Koepke has been working with Tall Pines Conservancy since 2005, when he became involved in local zoning issues.
 He is part-owner of fifth generation Koepke Farms, established in 1875, with his Dad, Jim, and Uncles Allan and David.
 His passion for “keeping some country in Lake Country” led him to serve as both Supervisor on Oconomowoc’s Town Board and formerly as a board member for the Wisconsin Department of Agriculture, Trade and Consumer Protection’s Working Lands Initiative.
 He is also a past president of the Waukesha County Milk Producers Cooperative.
 Koepke won the Gathering Waters (Wisconsin’s Alliance of Land Trusts) Policymaker of the Year Award in 2012 and in 2011 Koepke Farms won the Leopold Conservation Award for their best management practices.